 Since this cohort does not contribute greatly to the institution's GPG, it is not considered more deeply or discussed in detail in this report.
-Nonetheless, in accordance with the wider consideration of the equality profile of research staff, further analysis of the precarious nature and career trajectory of research staff is of value to the University's commitment to equality in a whole of institution context.
+Nonetheless, in accordance with the wider consideration of the equality profile of research staff, further analysis of the precarious nature and career trajectory of research staff is an important aspect of the University's commitment to equality in a whole of institution context.

-4.3 Professional, Managerial and Support Staff (PMSS)
+4.3 Professional, Managerial and Support (PMS) Staff PMS

-Professional, administrative and technical posts are treated as a single cohort in this report denoted Professional, Managerial and Support Staff (PMSS).
-The 2022 report indicates that there is a 14.2% mean gender pay gap in the PMS staff category, which is much lower than the mean GPG for academic staff (21.3%), and closer to the national average of 14.4% (CIPD, 2021).^[1]
+Professional, administrative and technical posts are treated as a single cohort in this report, denoted as Professional, Managerial and Support (PMS) staff.
+The 2023 report indicates that there is a 14.6% mean gender pay gap in the PMS staff category, which is considerably lower than the mean GPG for academic staff (21.2%), and yet still higher than the national average of 9.6% in 2022 (CSO, 2023).[1]

-Women outnumber men in all pay quartiles of this staff category.
-However, the pay gap is largely due to the fact that women account for 71.9% of lower paid staff and just 55.9% of the upper quartile.
-This is despite the fact that men account for just 29.6% of the PMS staff category overall.
-Women represent just 55.9% of those in the upper quartile which indicates that, though women are still in the majority, senior leadership positions at Ollscoil na Gaillimhe - University of Galway do not reflect the overall gendered composition of the PMS staff category where women make up 71.1% of staff in the upper-middle pay quartile.
+Women outnumber men in all pay quartiles of this staff category, with the overall composition being 705 women and 294 men.
+However, the pay gap is largely due to the fact that women account for 76.5% of lower paid staff and just 53.3% of the upper quartile.
+This is despite the fact that men account for just 29.4% of the PMS staff category overall.
+As women represent just 53.3% of those in the upper quartile this indicates that although women are still in the majority of PMS senior positions at Ollscoil na Gaillimhe - University of Galway, there is a substantial disparity in terms of the overall gendered composition of the PMS staff category.